RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 ### Apparent/boxed types

-Javascript has boxed equivalents of primitive types that contain the methods that programmers associate with those types.
-Typescript reflects this with, for example, the difference between the primitive type `number` and the boxed type `Number`.
+JavaScript has boxed equivalents of primitive types that contain the methods that programmers associate with those types.
+TypeScript reflects this with, for example, the difference between the primitive type `number` and the boxed type `Number`.
 The boxed types are rarely needed, since their methods return primitives.